-AT&T to begin rolling out HD Voice support later this yearAlex Wagner - Deputy Managing Editor, News Desk
+AT&T to begin rolling out HD Voice support later this yearAlex Wagner - Editorial Director of News and Content

 AT&T hasn't been terribly vocal about its plans to roll out HD Voice support on its network, with the only tidbit of information coming a couple of months ago when a public relations rep for the big blue carrier teased that AT&T was planning to support HD Voice later in 2013.
 The good news for AT&T customers is that those plans have been backed up today by AT&T SVP Kris Rinne.
 AllThingsD reports that, while speaking today at the VentureBeat Mobile Summit, Rinne confirmed that her AT&T intends to roll out HD Voice support on its network later this year.
 "HD Voice is part of our voice over LTE strategy," Rinne explained.